 The rest of the tour showed us how water was used to extract salt from the mine along with a small history of salt mining in Colombia.

 The town of Nemocón is fairly small but beautiful.
 The main plaza has a nice church and is surrounded by colorful colonial style buildings.
 There are some restaurants in town catering to tourists.

 There’s no direct transport from Bogotá to Nemocón.
-Buses run frequently between Nemocón and Zipaquirá at a cost of COP$2,650.
+Buses run frequently between Nemocón and Zipaquirá at a cost of COP$2,650 (as of April 2015).
 The ride takes just under a half hour.
 You can get out of the bus near the entrance to the salt mine.